Joining the University

 Step 3: Submit personal identification (ID) and course entry qualification check

-3 weeks before the start of your course, we'll email you to request a copy of your personal identification.
+Once you've completed online registration, we'll email you to request a copy of your personal identification.
 If you're a Tier 4 Visa holder, we'll need a copy of the photo page of your passport, your UK visa and your entry stamp (if you're in the UK).

 If you didn't submit your relevant qualifications when applying, please upload them to your Student View.